-Traveling by train in Bangladesh could be a great experience in your Bangladesh tour.
-In no way it will be similar to your experience in Europe or America.
-You’ll be thrilled watching how people fight to board a train as soon as it arrive in a station, the rush in them to get up and down, all the small vendors trying to sell every kind of thing to the passengers through the windows of the train.
-It will be a complete different experience.
-That is why, you should have at least one traveling by train in your itinerary on Bangladesh tour.
+Traveling by train in Bangladesh could be a great experience on your Bangladesh tour.
+In no way, it will be similar to your experience in Europe or America.
+You’ll be thrilled watching how people fight to board a train as soon as it arrives in a station, the rush in them to get up and down, all the small vendors trying to sell every kind of thing to the passengers through the windows of the train.
+It will be a completely different experience.
+That is why you should have at least one traveling by train in your itinerary on the Bangladesh tour.

 Bangladesh has a largely British-built rail network linking most major towns and cities, including Dhaka, Chittagong, and Sylhet.
 The network is divided into two halves, eastern and western, by the great rivers Jamuna which divides the country itself.
-The western network is largely broad gauge, and the eastern network largely metre gauge.
-Bangladesh has 2,855 route kilometres of rail line.
-Bangladesh Railway is the state-owned rail transport agency of Bangladesh.
+The western network is largely broad gauge, and the eastern network largely meters gauge.
+Bangladesh has 2,855 route kilometers of rail lines.
+Bangladesh Railway is the state-owned rail transport agency in Bangladesh.
 It operates and maintains the entire railway network of the country.

 Types of trains in Bangladesh